SE-Stuttgart/riot/webapp/README.md

 ### Setup

-Run the following commands to load the required dependencies.
+Run the following commands in the root directory of the webapp to load the required dependencies.

     npm install
     bower install